M4rshe1/bin/README.md

 # M4rshel\codeBin

-This is a small project that makes it possible to share text based files on the internet via a automatic generated.
+This is a small project that makes it possible to share text based files on the internet via a automatic generated link.
 You only have to send the files content to the server and you will get a link to the file.

 ## Command